 WMBA 6060.
 Managerial Finance.
 3 Hours.

 A study of financial risk and return, capital budgeting, valuation, capital structure, working capital management and current topics in financial management.
 This course is designed to develop a student's knowledge, analytical skills and communication skills in the area of financial management.
 The student will be exposed to the reasons financial management is critical to the success of a business as well as the tools that will enhance their managerial skills.
 Specifically, this course will give the student tools to analyze a company's financial position relative to the industry, apply time value of money concepts to business cash flows, evaluate the acceptability of a short-term and long-term financial decision, understand the relationship between capital structure, risk, and the cost of capital, and improve communication skills.

 WMBA 6070.
 Entrepreneurship.
 3 Hours.

 WMBA 6080.
 Management Information Systems.
 3 Hours.

 WMBA 6100.
-Production and Operations Management.
+Operations and Supply Chain Management.
 3 Hours.

 WMBA 6110.
 Business Strategic Management.
 3 Hours.